 Smart employees tend to be better at doing their jobs.
-This is considered one of the most important findings in the history of I-O research.
+This is considered one of the most important findings in the history of I-O psychology research.
 Meta-analysis, which is a method of compiling results from many different researchers and studies, has shown that intelligence (or general mental ability) is associated with better job performance for basically any job.
 But there are other important components that make organizations successful besides narrowly-defined task performance (parts of a job that are in the job description).
 New research (Gonzalez-Mulé, Mount, & Oh, 2014) investigates whether intelligence can also predict other measures of workplace success.

 INTELLIGENCE TESTING: CWB VS. OCB